JamesRamm/plume/README.rst

         gunicorn 'app:get_app()'

-Philosophy
+Design
 ----------

 Feather intends to be a light and transparent library.
 It should compliment and enhance Falcon & MongoDB usage but not get in the way of custom development.
 To this end I have a small number of rules:

-- No 'magic'.
-That means no overriding operators, writing endless metaclasses or hiding away aspects of Falcon.
-  If a user wants to break out and do something different, they shouldn't have to spend ages grokking feather code in order to figure out where they can reach into Falcon (or marshmallow or pymongo for that matter).
+- No magic.
+Like falcon itself, it should be easy to follow inputs to outputs.
+To this end we have a few soft rules such as:
         - Avoid mixins.
 Mixins introduce implicit dependencies and make it harder to reason about code.
-There are frameworks out there which use mixins liberally (both for falcon and not for falcon).
-I decided to go a different way.

-- No 'batteries' included.
-Feather is a *library* not a framework.
-We strive to provide useful functions and classes for common use cases, not *all* use cases.
-It should be possible to use them or not.
-If you use something, you should not be obliged to have 100 other things. (e.g., creating a schema based on ``MongoSchema`` does not oblige you to use feathers' ``Collection`` and/or ``Item`` resource classes).
+        - Don't mess with metaclasses and double underscore methods without good reason.
+          There is often an easier, clearer way to achieve the same result.

+- No reinvention.
+We try to use well proven existing solutions before rolling our own.
+Hence the use of ``marshmallow`` for the ORM/serialization framework.

+- No hijacking.
+Feather is complimentary or an 'add-on' to Falcon.
+It does not replace direct usage of Falcon (what you might expect from a framework).
+It solves some common use cases and provides some useful tools.
+When you want to do something unsupported and go direct to falcon, it doesnt get in your way.